jeddl/NextJS-Static-Blog/src/pages/articles/contents/Manjaro-Installation_Configuration.md

 ### Transparency and Style

-We can set up the window transparency and other styles in .Xresource as well.
+We can set up the window transparency and other styles in `.Xresources` as well.
 In my case, for example, the transparency of st and other windows can be set up as followed:

 ```